Can you figure them out?

 Helping kids with their homework can be a daunting task, and one that sometimes leads you to wonder whether you really are as smart as you think.

-These confusing homework questions do just that, leaving parents around the world baffled as to how they can find the answer.
+These confusing activities do just that, leaving parents around the world baffled as to how they can find the answer.

 From maths problems to English quizzes, these tasks are a challenge to solve - unless you can help?